 The GHS is an international set of rules for the classification, labelling and packaging of chemicals, which must be implemented in national law.
 In Switzerland the implementation is taking place in a stepwise fashion through the amendment of existing ordinances.
-Since 20 January 2009, chemicals for applications in trade and industry in Switzerland may be classified and labelled according to the GHS.
+Since 20 January 2009, chemicals for applications in trade and industry in Switzerland are classified and labelled according to the GHS.

 At the 1992 UN Conference in Rio de Janeiro on environment and development, it was agreed to develop a Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
 The GHS contains, in particular: